sarahsamorodnitsky/BSFP_Analysis/README.md

-# Analysis Code for ``Bayesian Simultaneous Factorization and Prediction Using Multi-Omic Data"
+# Analysis Code for "Bayesian Simultaneous Factorization and Prediction Using Multi-Omic Data"

-The files in this repository contain the code to run all analyses used in the article titled ``Bayesian Simultaneous Factorization and Prediction Using Multi-Omic Data."
+The files in this repository contain the code to run all analyses used in the article titled "Bayesian Simultaneous Factorization and Prediction Using Multi-Omic Data."

 * bsfp.R contains all functions needed to run the BSFP model.
 * bpmf_validation.R contains the validation study.
 Results from validation simulations can be found in the validation_results folder.